Equipment Use & Borrowing Provisions

 Department of Communication Arts facilities are to be used only for completing Communication Arts course assignments by students currently enrolled in a Communication Arts production class.

-The IMC reserves the right to alter equipment circulation procedures in accordance with changing University policies on COVID-19, social distancing, and mask measures.
+The IMC reserves the right to alter equipment circulation procedures in accordance with changing University pandemic response policies, social distancing, and mask measures.
 This may involve reducing IMC open hours, pre-scheduling all new equipment reservation appointments, and limiting access to IMC editing suites partially or completely depending on University policy.

 Reservations by phone and e-mail are not accepted.
 There may only be one editing slot per group of students working on group projects.
 Student login information for imc.commarts.wisc.edu is, and should remain, confidential.
 If the IMC believes an account has been compromised, that account's access to reservations will be suspended until the student's password can be reset in person and their identity can be verified.
 Access to imc.commarts.wisc.edu is also available in the IMC.